beranki/Exploring-Generative-Learning/README.md

 # Exploring-Generative-Learning
-Intensive Exploration of Generative Learning through different frameworks/models
+The following is an intensive exploration of Generative Learning through different frameworks/models.

 I intend on exploring the following generative models:
 - SRGAN ❌